alexandruGheorghiu94/android_Projects/Whack-a-mole/README.md

 This is my first ever android app.
 The basic ideea was to create a simple game of whack-a-mole but this is not the final build and it doesnt work.

 ##Installation
-In order to get the app on your phone you have 2 option:
+In order to get the app on your phone you have one option:
 * Download the project and search in its folder a "WhackAMole.apk" file.
 Transfer in onto your device and install it.
 Make sure to [enable loading apps from unknown sources](http://developer.android.com/distribute/open.html#unknown-sources) first.

 ##Additional info